Multiple testing under negative dependence

-\textbf{Sampling without replacement:} Along similar lines to the above, sampling without replacement leads to negatively associated random variables.
+\textit{Sampling without replacement:} Along similar lines to the above, sampling without replacement leads to negatively associated random variables.
 To elaborate: suppose $X_1,\dots,X_K$ are sampled without replacement from a bag containing $N\ge K$ numbers.
 Then $\mathbf X$ is negatively associated.

 \textit{Recentered Gaussians:} \cite{block1985concept} pointed out that if $X_1,\dots,X_K$ are iid Gaussians, and $\bar X:= (X_1+\dots+X_K)/K$, then $\mathbf Z:=(X_1-\bar X,\dots,X_K - \bar X)$ is multivariate Gaussian with negative correlations, and thus negative regression dependent and negatively associated, for example.
 Hence, so are the p-values obtained by $P_k=\Phi(Z_k/(1-1/K)^{1/2} ) $ for $k\in \mathcal K$. \cite{block1985concept} also show that several other examples, like multivariate negative binomial, Dirichlet and multivariate hypergeometric, are all negative regression dependent.

 \textit{Tournament performance scores:} Data summarizing tournament performance are often negatively associated.
 We summarize some examples below.
 Consider a round-robin tournament between $K$ players, summarized by a pairwise game matrix $X$ of size $K \times K$.
 The first three examples below can be shown using Properties P6 and P6 of \cite{JP83}, by noting that the scores $X_{ij}$ and $X_{ji}$ are counter-monotonic, and they are independent of the other scores.
 Therefore, scores in the $K\times K$ matrix are negatively associated \citep[P7]{JP83}, and so are their row sums \citep[P6]{JP83}.
 The last example is shown by \cite{MR22}.